 In this course the student will study language arts (listening, speaking, writing, spelling) relative to objectives, teaching strategies, classroom activities, and teaching materials as they would be used in an elementary classroom.
+Strategies for developing critical thinking and problem solving in English language arts will be developed.
 (Prerequisite: ED190 or permission from the Education Department program director; must be officially admitted to Teacher Education program)